 Abnormal discharge from the vagina can be due to various reasons, either infectious or non-infectious.

-- Vaginal Candidasis: This causes a white, curdy discharge, which is odourless.
+- Vaginal Candidasis: This causes a white, curdy discharge, which is without smell.
 It might come with erythema (redness with heat), edema, etc. You can learn more about vaginal candidasis here.

 - Trichomoniasis: Here, the discharge is yellow-green, frothy, and has a fishy odour.
 It also causes inflammation of the vagina.

 - Cervicitis: Cervicitis is an inflammation of the cervix.
 It is caused by chlamydia, or by gonorrhoea (though that is rare).
 There’s bleeding in this case.

 - Pelvic Inflammatory Disease (PID): is also caused by chlamydia or gonorrhea.
 It results in pain in the lower abdomen, etc.

 - Poor hygiene of the vagina

 The shade can range from blood red to a dark rust color.
 It is mostly due to bleeding during a menstrual period, in which case, it is normal.

 If you find yourself bleeding between periods, you should see your doctor, as it may signal underlying conditions.
 Also, bleeding after one year in menopause is not normal.

 However, if it is textured like cottage cheese or smells, then it could be a sign of an infection, such as a yeast infection.
-It might also have other symptoms like itching or irritation.

-Vaginal discharge can also have colours ranging from pale yellow to a neon green.
+Vaginal discharge can also have colors ranging from pale yellow to a neon green.
 It is not necessarily a problem if it is a light color.

 However, if it is dark yellow or approaching green, thick or smells bad, it could be an infection.
 See your doctor.

 A pink coloration in your discharge indicates some light bleeding.
 It occurs when you are spotting at the onset of your period.
 It can also indicate implantation in early pregnancy, or ovulation.

 It can be for self-cleansing, seen during ovulation (the cervical mucus), experienced in pregnancy due to hormone changes, or seen during sexual arousal, when it comes to lubricate the vagina.

 Thus, it is not healthy, and you should see your doctor.

 1. Fishy smell

 As a result, a fishy smell is usually indicative of an infection.
-The chemical that causes the odour is also present in fishes.
+The chemical that causes the odor is also present in fishes.
 It is called trimethylamine.

 A fishy smell can be indicative of: